Here you can find information about your Council Tax and answers to frequently asked questions.

 Services covered by your Council Tax

-Council Tax money also covers services not supplied by the council such as the West Yorkshire Transport Services, Fire and Rescue Services and Crime and Police Services.
+Council Tax money also covers services not supplied by the council.
+These include the West Yorkshire Transport Services, Fire and Rescue Services and Crime and Police Services:

 How the Council Tax requirements are calculated